gdbooks/LegacyOpenGL/Chapter2/Input.md

 All input related function reside within the ```OpenTK.Input``` namespace.
 This namespace has several enumerations and classes we care about:

 * OpenTK.Input.Key
+  * Enumeration of keyboard keys
+* OpenTK.Input.MouseButton
-  * Enumeration of key values
+  * Enumeration of mouse buttons
-* KeyboardState
+* OpenTK.Input.KeyboardState
   * Structure containing keyboard information

 For a compleate overview of the namespace, check out [the doxygen](http://www.opentk.com/files/doc/namespace_open_t_k_1_1_input.html) pages for OpenTK.